In this FDD Talk post, you’ll learn the following:

-- The following chart shows Average Annual Gross EFT revenue for Planet Fitness’ corporate and franchised clubs that have been open and operating for at least 12 months as of December 31, 2018.
+- The following chart shows Average Annual Gross EFT revenue for Planet Fitness’ corporate and franchised clubs in the United States (including 12 in Puerto Rico) that have been open and operating for at least 12 months as of December 31, 2019.

 - The clubs were segregated into three groups, or thirds, based on annual gross EFT revenue (i.e., Bottom Third, Middle Third, and Upper Third).

 - Gross EFT revenue is revenue on recurring monthly and annual membership fees that are automatically collected from club members.
-This does not include any prepaid membership fees, revenue from retail sales or other sources of revenue, and it excludes returns.
+This does not include any prepaid membership fees, revenue from retail sales or other sources of revenue, and it excludes returns and taxes.

 Corporate and Franchised